oban-bg/oban/README.md

 completed jobs Oban also generates "heartbeat" records every second for each running queue.

-Heartbeat records are recorded in the `oban_beats` table and pruned to an hour of backlog.
+Heartbeat records are recorded in the `oban_beats` table and pruned to five minutes of backlog.
 The recorded information is used for a couple of purposes:

 1. To track active jobs.
 When a job executes it records the node and queue that ran it in the `attempted_by` column.
 Zombie jobs (jobs that were left